 Paint fields in GIMP using satellite texture as base.
 Paint cultivated or plowed fields.
-GE is extremely bad software to use so painting fields using it is a torture, it is far better to paint them in GIMP.
+Giants Editor (GE) is extremely bad software to use so painting fields using it is a torture, it is far better to paint them in GIMP.

 cultivator_density uses cultivated land RGB 1,0,0 and ploughed land RGB 2,0,0 colors.

-cultivator_density image assumes you have high resolution satellite image for real world data terrain available, use 8192 x 8192 resolution for 8km and 4096 x 4096 resolution for 4km terrains.
+cultivator_density image assumes you have high resolution satellite image for real world data terrain available, but fictional terrains can be painted the same way as well.
+Use 8192 x 8192 resolution for large and 4096 x 4096 resolution for small terrains.

-- open satellite image in gimp, create fields layer and paint fields as some bright color like red RGB 255,0,0
+- open satellite image in gimp, create fields layer and paint fields with RGB 255,0,0 color

 - change colors background RGB 0,0,0 and red color to RGB 1,0,0 export to cultivator_density.png